Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-To calculate EELS in this analytical model, we use the multiple-elastic-scattering of multipole expansions (MESME) method \cite{paper025} with the sphere and the MNP as scattering centers, in which the sphere is described by multipoles up to order $>30$ and the MNP through the electric dipolar components of the scattering matrix.
+To calculate EELS in this analytical model, we use the multiple-elastic-scattering of multipole expansions (MESME) method \cite{paper025} with the sphere and the MNP acting as scattering centers.
+In particular, the sphere is described by multipoles up to order $>30$ and the MNP through the electric dipolar components of the scattering matrix.
 This method captures all scattering paths schematically represented in Figure\ \ref{fig:THEO_SELF_CONSISTENT}a.
-The results presented in Figure\ \ref{fig:THEO_SELF_CONSISTENT}c confirm the analysis based on $\alpha^{\rm eff}$: the EELS probability with the MNP alone exhibits a prominent plasmon, but it is modulated through coupling to Mie resonances of the sphere in a way similar as observed in experiment.
-The more detailed analysis presented in Figure\ \ref{fig:SUP_F_200} in the SM corroborates these results for 200\,keV electrons, where the relative strength of the coupling is also shown to be sensitive to the electron beam position, even in the sphere without a MNP, because the Mie resonances under consideration become more evanescent outside the sphere for higher orbital angular momentum.
-For 100\,keV electrons (Figure\ \ref{fig:SUP_F_100} in the SM), excitation of Mie resonances in the sphere without the MNP is negligible because of the mismatch between the electron velocity and the orbital group velocity of the whispering gallery modes; however, the presence of a MNP acts as a mediator in the coupling to Mie modes, which leave sizable signatures in EELS for the hybrid system.
+The results presented in Figure\ \ref{fig:THEO_SELF_CONSISTENT}c confirm the analysis based on $\alpha^{\rm eff}$: the EELS probability with the MNP alone exhibits a prominent plasmon, but it is modulated through coupling to Mie resonances of the sphere in a way similar to that observed in experiment.
+Note that the model successfully describes the sphere and MNP coupling within the dipolar picture, but it does not account for higher-order plasmon modes.
+In this sense, although Figure \ref{fig:THEO_SELF_CONSISTENT} shows gallery modes along the entire displayed energy range, they are not observed in Figure \ref{fig:PART02}a because higher-order modes mask the tail of the dipolar resonance.
+Further discussion of the analytical model can be found in the SM.